piper-of-dawn/portfolio/posts/Affirmations.md

 - Get good at telling stories.
 Get good at sales.
 - Listen at least thrice more than you speak.
 - Better to get your dopamine from improving your ideas than from having them validated
+- If right things are said in a wrong way, they aren't necessarily right then.
 - And yes! when deep into shit, keep your mouth shut.

 ### INSPIRATION IS PERISHABLE.
 ACT ON IT.